What to Do If You Have Sensitive Teeth After Veneers

 Managing Sensitive Teeth

-If you experience sensitive teeth after your veneers, there are a few things you can do to minimize your discomfort.
+If you experience sensitive teeth after getting your veneers, there are a few things you can do to minimize your discomfort.
 Extra care for your veneers can help in this regard.

 Brush your teeth with a desensitizing toothpaste to help decrease your teeth’s sensitivity.
 Dissolve a teaspoon of salt in warm water, and use the mixture to rinse your mouth; this will reduce discomfort and any swelling you’re experiencing.